PressClub United Kingdom · Article.

 step forward over its predecessor.

-Set to make its World Premiere at the IAA show in Frankfurt the 6 Series Gran Turismo will make its market launch on 11 November 2017.
+Having just made its World Premiere at the recent IAA show in Frankfurt, the 6 Series Gran Turismo will make its market launch on 11 November 2017.
 Initially it will be offered with a choice of three engines while the BMW xDrive all-wheel-drive system will be available in two of the three variants in the model line-up.

 The large GT, a vehicle concept blending the luxury of a comfortable saloon with coupé looks, was first launched in 2009.
-Known as BMW 5 Series Gran Turismo, the model was a game changer delivering comfort and elegance, but practicality too.
+Called the BMW 5 Series Gran Turismo, the model was a game changer delivering comfort and elegance, but practicality too.
 The new 6 Series Gran Turismo takes these characteristics so enjoyed by 5 Series GT customers to another level and enhances the driving dynamics further.

 From the BMW kidney grille to the sculpted LED units at the rear, the BMW 6 Series Gran Turismo has an eye-catching profile, but when viewed from the front the vehicle has a muscular presence.
-Standard BMW Icon Adaptive LED headlights for dipped and main beam, joined by the daytime driving lights display the focused look familiar from other BMW models.
-The elongated BMW 6 Series Gran Turismo cuts an impressive silhouette: the A-pillars are much more heavily raked than its predecessor while the flowing roofline and sweeping side window design gives that true coupé look.
+Standard BMW Icon Adaptive LED headlights for dipped and main beam, joined by the daytime driving lights display BMW 6 Series Gran Turismo cuts an impressive silhouette: the A-pillars are much more heavily raked than its predecessor while the flowing roofline and sweeping side window design gives that true coupé look.
 The BMW 6 Gran Turismo is no longer broken up by an extra guide strip through the large window in the rear door and, at the rear, horizontal lines, sharp edges and tapering surfaces magnify the car’s width to emphasise its sporting nature.

 The new 6 Series Gran Turismo clearly takes its cues from the 5 Series GT, but its design offers a more athletic, sportier stance.
 Vehicle height has been reduced by 21mm, while the rear end has been lowered by 64mm.
 The vehicle length has been increased by 87mm while the width remains the same.
 All these changes, while retaining the coupé/saloon characteristics of the predecessor, have contributed to a more low-slung silhouette without compromising on interior space or practicality.
 Indeed, the 6 Series Gran Turismo better serves its passengers with more headroom as well as offering ample legroom.
 The rear has three full-size seats and customers can opt for electrically-adjustable chairs where the backrest angle can be altered at the push of a button.